 The scholarship also covers health insurance* and academic related costs and fees.
 Student employment within the Chaifetz School of Business may also be available to scholarship recipients in order to supplement financial support.
 It is anticipated that the support of individuals and the university will make it possible to provide two HMEP-SLU scholarships annually.

 The HMEP-SLU Scholarship applies to the following programs:

 - Master of Science in Applied Financial Economics

 - Master of Science in Supply Chain Management

-Applicants should have completed at least an undergraduate degree, preferably in economics, business, engineering or related fields, have one to two years of work experience and must meet the admission requirements of Saint Louis University.
-The GMAT and TOEFL exams are required, but constitute only one part of the selection criteria.
+Applicants should have completed at least an undergraduate degree, preferably in economics, business, engineering or related fields, have two to three years of work experience, and must meet the admission requirements of Saint Louis University.
+The GMAT and TOEFL exams are required for scholarship eligibility, but constitute only one part of the selection criteria.
 Pertinent for scholarship selection are the applicant’s career goals, work experience, extracurricular activities and community engagement.

 Completed application and supporting material can be submitted directly to email@example.com.